PttCodingMan/SingleLog/README.md

 ### It can format your data and output it to the console or file.
 ### It can also log your event status step by step.

+### Note: If you have problems while using SingleLog and other libraries, you can try `DefalutLogger` instead of `SingleLogger`.

 ## Quick View

 ### Stage Method